Roanoke College: Residence halls

 Approximately 70% of the student body resides on campus.
-Residence halls for freshman students include Bartlett Hall, Smith Hall, Crawford Hall, Marion Hall, Blue Ridge Hall, Shenandoah Hall, and Tabor Hall.
-Upperclass students reside in Afton Hall, Chalmers Hall, Wells Hall, Yonce Hall, Fox Hall, Catawba Hall, Augusta Hall, Caldwell Hall, Beamer Hall, Ritter Hall, Chesapeake Hall, Maxey Hall, and Elizabeth Hall.

-Wells Hall, Yonce Hall, and Fox Hall, known collectively as "The Sections", are Roanoke's most notable residence halls.
-Located on the Back Quad, the buildings were constructed in six stages from 1910 to 1958.

 President's House

 The President's House is in a residential district approximately one-half-mile north of the Roanoke campus on North Market Street.
 The colonial revival mansion, one of the largest private homes in the area, was constructed in the late 1930s.
 It was purchased in the mid-1950s by John P. Fishwick, president of the Norfolk and Western Railway and a Roanoke & Harvard Law School alumnus, and was acquired by the college in 1968.
-Presidents Kendig, Fintel, Gring, O'Hara, and Maxey have lived in the house.

 In April 2011, the President's House and its garden were opened to the public during Virginia's Historic Garden Week.
 Selection of sites to participate is very competitive; only five Roanoke Valley residences were featured in 2011.

 Elizabeth Campus

 Additional college facilities, mostly residence halls and athletic fields, are located on the site of Elizabeth College, a Lutheran women's college that closed in 1922.
 The area, approximately two miles east of the main campus, is referred to as Elizabeth Campus.
 Houses for Kappa Alpha Order, Pi Kappa Alpha, Pi Lambda Phi and Sigma Chi are on Elizabeth Campus along with Elizabeth Hall, a large residence hall with apartments for non-freshman students.